The Darkness (video game): Development

-In March 2005, Majesco Entertainment obtained the publishing rights for the game, but later sold the rights in December that year due to financial troubles.
+In March 2005, Majesco obtained the publishing rights for the game, but later sold the rights in December that year due to financial troubles.
 2K Games then obtained the publishing rights in March 2006, releasing the game in North America on June 25, 2007.
 The game was released in PAL territories for Xbox 360 on June 29 and on July 20 for PlayStation 3.

 To promote the game, a five-issue comic book mini-series retelling the game entitled The Darkness: Level by writers Paul Jenkins and David Wohl was released from December 2006 to June 2007.
 The mini-series was collected into a trade paperback in October 2007.

+The developers included various references to rock and metal music, such as Tool lyrics appearing as graffiti on the in-game walls.
+Additionally, the Swedish melodic death metal band The Duskfall makes appearances via their music video for "Shoot It In" are shown on in-game television sets.

 Reception

 The Darkness received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 Hypers Daniel Wilks commended the game for its "brilliant storytelling, looking great and excellent level design".
 On the other hand, he criticised its "weak physics engine and some AI problems".
 Famitsu gave the former console version a score of two eights and two sevens for a total of 30 out of 40.

 411Mania gave the Xbox 360 version a score of 8.7 out of 10 and called it "the kind of shooter that I enjoy.
 It is built around more than just shooting.
 It gives you a wide range of powers with which to play.
 It gives you people to interact with.
 It gives you a story that is worth caring about.
 And it makes you feel as if you are The Darkness itself.
 However, because of the relative brevity of its content, some basic bugs and flaws that are still present, and the minor annoyances of the controls of Jackie's powers, it is far from perfect.
 This is pretty much a must play shooter, if not quite the classic I was hoping for".
 The New York Times gave the game a favorable review and said that "part of [the game's] charm is its wealth of extravagant, often irrelevant detail".
 The A.V.
 Club gave it a C and called it "an overreaching, frequently clumsy genre hybrid with moments of brilliance".

 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated The Darkness for "Outstanding Achievement in Story Development".

 The Darkness has sold over a million units worldwide.
 The Media Development Authority of Singapore previously banned the game for excessive violence and religiously offensive expletives.